Messapic language: Messapic

 The Greek letter Φ (/pʰ/) was not adopted, because it would have been superfluous for Messapic.
 While zeta "normally" represented the voiced counterpart to /s/, it may have been an affricate in some cases.
 The value of Θ is unclear, but is clearly dental; it may be an affricate or a spirant.
 In any case it appears to have arisen partly as the reflex of the segment *ty.

 Apulian

 The script used in northern Apulia was rather peculiar, and some consider it to be a distinct writing system named Apulian.
 A notable difference between the Apulian alphabet and the Laconian-Tarentinian Messapic alphabet was the use of Η (eta) for /ē/ rather than /h/.

 Inscriptions

 The Messapic language is a 'fragmentary language' (Trümmersprache), preserved only in about 600 inscriptions from the mid-6th up until the late-2nd century BC.
-Many of them consist of personal names of deceased engraved in burial sites (36% of the total), and only a few inscriptions have been definitely deciphered.
+Many of them consist of the personal names of the deceased engraved in burial sites (36% of the total), and only a few inscriptions have been definitely deciphered.
 Some longer texts are also available, including those recently found in the Grotta della Poesia (Roca Vecchia), although they have not been fully exploited by scholars yet.
 Most of the Messapic inscriptions are accessible in the Monumenta Linguae Messapicae (MLM), published in print in 2002.